aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 - `ECRImageURI`: use the ECR URI for `rag-app` image you built in the **Chatbot app** step
 - `KendraIndexId`: use the id of the Kendra index you created
 - `SageMakerLLMEndpointName`: use the endpoint name you created
+- `VPCCIDR`: CIDR block for the VPC, you can leave default if there is no conflicts with existing VPCs in your account

+Please note, if you don't deploy a SageMaker LLM endpoint, you can use Bedrock API only.

 Provide configuration parameters and wait until the CloudFormation stack deployment succeeded.